BCLawLibrary/practical-ai-in-30-days/day-06-ai-image-generation.md

----
-day: 6
-title: Day 6: AI Holiday Themed Images
-type: prompt
-shareType: resource
----
-# Day 6: Day 6: AI Holiday Themed Images
+# AI Image Generation with Large Language Models
-## **Festive Fun!**
+## **Creative Visualization!**

 ### 🎯 Objective:
-Learn the basics of creating images with AI with Large Language Models (LLMs)
+Learn the basics of creating images with AI using Large Language Models (LLMs)

 ### 🛠️ Tools:
 - [Google Gemini](https://gemini.google.com) (Free)
 - [Google AI Test Kitchen](https://labs.google/fx/tools/image-fx) (Free)

 ### 📝 Challenge:
 Today we're going to experiment with creating images using Gemini.
 You'll be using their Imagen3 model, which is particularly good at illustrations and creative designs.
-You can create a cheerful holiday-themed image or explore any style that interests you.
+You can create any type of image that interests you.
 Here are some themes to spark your imagination:

-**Theme 1: Holid"ai"ys**
+**Theme 1: Nature & Landscapes**
-- A decorated Christmas tree
+- A serene mountain vista
-- A cozy winter scene
+- A tropical beach scene
-- Holiday cookies and treats
+- A mystical forest
-- A snowman
+- A vibrant garden

 **Example prompt**:
-Create an illustration of a cheerful snowman wearing a red scarf and holding a candy cane.
-Use a cute cartoon style with bright colors.
+Create an illustration of a peaceful forest clearing with sunbeams filtering through tall trees.
+Use a soft, dreamy art style with natural colors.

-**Theme 2: E"ai"gle Pride**
+**Theme 2: BC Campus Life**
-- Baldwin the Eagle spreading holiday cheer
+- Baldwin the Eagle in action
-- Gasson Hall decorated for the season
+- Gasson Hall at sunset
-- BC's campus in a snow globe
+- BC's campus scenes
-- Eagles football helmet with holiday decorations
+- Eagles sports moments
-- Maroon and gold ornaments on Commonwealth Ave
+- Commonwealth Ave in different seasons

 **Example prompt**:
 Create an illustration of Boston College's Mascot, Baldwin the eagle, Baldwin is standing at the top of Heartbreak hill holding a sign saying "Mile 20, You've got this!"